Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Prescription Medications – see note below

-- Aleve / Advil – I really needed it after all the bouncing in the safari vehicle (see #8)
+- Aleve / Advil – I was glad to have it after all the bouncing in the safari vehicle (see #8)

 - Melatonin – to help get over jet lag

-- Motion Sickness medications – If you are prone to getting car sick, recommend something like non-drowsy Dramamine
+- Motion Sickness medications – If you are prone to car sickness, bring non-drowsy Dramamine

 - Eye Drops or Visine – it’s dry and dusty